Eddie Gossling: Professional background

 In addition to working comedy clubs across the U.S. and Canada, Gossling has appeared in nationally recognized comedy festivals.
 He has appeared at the Vancouver and Chicago Comedy Festivals and became one of the first ever comedians to perform at the Montreal Just For Laughs Comedy Festival as both a "New Faces" performer and "Festival Gala" performer in the same year.
-Gossling has been seen nationwide on Comedy Central's Premium Blend, also Comics Unleashed with Byron Allen and the Game Show Network’s National Lampoon’s Funny Money.
+Gossling has been seen nationwide on Comedy Central's Premium Blend, also Comics Unleashed with Byron Allen and the Game Show Network's National Lampoon’s Funny Money.

-Gossling was a voice actor on the Comedy Central animated series, Shorties Watchin' Shorties, October 2005 on the Bravo channels, The Great Things About Being Red State, this fall on Comedy Central’s World Comedy Tour taped in Australia.
+Gossling was a voice actor on the Comedy Central animated series, Shorties Watchin' Shorties, October 2005 on the Bravo channels, The Great Things About Being Red State, this fall on Comedy Central's World Comedy Tour taped in Australia.
 In 2006, Gossling voiced Scraw the Vulture in the Disney Animated film, The Wild.

 Gossling has two CDs.
 The first entitled Fresh Brewed Eddie and the second "live from the DC Improv: Eddie Gossling."
 In an effort to take names back from the porn industry, Gossling in 2007 purchased bigpoletighthole.com where he also hosts his web site.

 In May 2008, Gossling won The Roofie Award at the first annual Aspen RooftopComedy Festival.

-Eddie is a writer and producer for the Comedy Central show, Tosh.0 hosted by Daniel Tosh.
+Eddie was a writer and producer for the Comedy Central show, Tosh.0 hosted by Daniel Tosh.